Attendance

 If the Headteacher does not authorise an absence, but the child is still absent, then the absence will be recorded as unauthorised and may result in a Fixed Penalty Notice being issued.

-Bryn Celynnog will only grant application for holidays in term time in special circumstance and when:
+Bryn Celynnog will only grant application for holidays in term time in special circumstances and when:

 • A child's attendance is above 95%.